Peter Burns (architect): Style

 His architectural work is characterised by sloped interior walls that emphasise motifs of shelter and produce a strong directional effect.
 When viewed in plan, his work displays geometric shapes and patterns consistent with his influences from, and contributions to, the modern art movement.
 These include large open spheres and elliptical mouth like shapes.

-Burns' art is often viewed as difficult and unsettling, often including surreal amalgamations of human body parts and geometric shapes.
+Burns's art is often viewed as difficult and unsettling, often including surreal amalgamations of human body parts and geometric shapes.
 His work combines elements of architectural draftsmanship into an organic setting, forcing a juxtaposition of ideas that critics have found challenging to describe.

 Notable projects

 Reed House (unbuilt)

-Although unbuilt, the design of the Reed house went on to influence Heide I and have a large impact on postwar Melbourne Modernism.
-His designs included bunker like enclosures with sloping walls and referenced coastal themes, such as boats and cannons.
-Reeds initially confided in Burns to design his beach house as an experiment to push Modernist architecture in Melbourne in preparation for the renovation of the Heide.
-However, they ultimately deferred Burns design in favour of David McGlashan, whose project reflected the bay and sand dunes while protecting a central courtyard.
+Although unbuilt, the design of the Reed beach house went on to influence Heide II and have a large impact on postwar Melbourne Modernism.
+His four designs included bunker like enclosures with sloping walls and referenced coastal themes, such as boats and cannons.
+Reed initially confided in Burns to design his beach house as an experiment to push Modernist architecture in Melbourne in preparation for the renovation of Heide.
+However, they ultimately deferred Burns' design in favour of David McGlashan, whose project reflected the bay and sand dunes while protecting a central courtyard.
 Despite the house not being built, Burns re-used many of the ideas further on in his career, cementing the importance of the notable designs.

 Mora House

 In 1960 fellow art enthusiast Georges Mora asked Burns to design a simple open plan beach house in Aspendale.
-The Mora's Beach house was to reside adjacent to the Reed’s Beach house, both families being involved in CAS.
+The Mora's Beach house was to reside adjacent to the Reeds' Beach house, both families being involved in CAS.
 These two separate houses were designed individually but also allowing them to function as a single holiday house between friends.
-Every summer Burns would accompany his fellow artists to parties at the Mora's and Reeds Beach houses, a place where they could paint the horizon over the bay and enjoy the company and Ideas of others in CAS.
+Every summer Burns would accompany his fellow artists to parties at the Moras' and Reeds' Beach houses, a place where they could paint the horizon over the bay and enjoy the company and ideas of others in CAS.